codacy/docs/docs/repositories-configure/configuring-code-patterns.md

     ![Using a configuration file](images/code-patterns-config-file.png)

-The table below lists the configuration file names that Codacy detects and supports for each tool:<!-- TODO ALA-1104 confirm this is still the case -->
+The table below lists the configuration file names that Codacy detects and supports for each tool:

 <table>
   <thead>